Introduction — The Bench in Istanbul

 But the raw goals tell only part of the story.
 Understanding his true value requires looking at what he does on the pitch, not merely what ends up on the scoresheet.

-Simeone's current system is a hybrid: a 5-3-2 in defence that transitions into a 4-4-2 in attack (for a full tactical breakdown, see the column "Simeone's Tactical Evolution"). Álvarez operates as one half of the front two, partnered with Alexander Sørloth.
+In many matches, the team employs a hybrid shape — broadly a 5-3-2 in defence transitioning to a 4-4-2 in attack — though the exact setup varies depending on the opponent and squad selection (for a full tactical breakdown, see the column "Simeone's Tactical Evolution"). Álvarez operates as one half of the front two, partnered with Alexander Sørloth.
 The contrast between them is deliberate.

 Sørloth stands 195 cm tall.
 He is the target man — holding the ball up, pinning opposition centre-backs, winning aerial duels. Álvarez's role is to move around him like a spider spinning its web.
 He drops between the lines to receive the ball, drifts to the flanks to create crossing opportunities, and arrives in the box to pounce on the second ball after Sørloth's layoffs.
 At 170 cm, his compact frame slips between defenders with the agility his nickname implies.